 The digitalisation of information will diversify the communication means between shore authorities and vessels and will affect VTS procedures regarding exchange of information.
 While VTS interaction with ships has traditionally almost exclusively been via VHF voice communications it is expected that digital communications will largely be replace VHF voice in the future.

 The voice communication focuses on utilizing digital technology for data transmission.
-While digital data communication encompasses a wider range of methods for exchanging digital information across different platforms
+While digital data communication encompasses a wider range of methods for exchanging digital information across different platforms.

 In addition to voice communications VTS can provide information in a digital format.
 The use of digital communication could reduce workload by automating repetitive tasks, which could lead to reduction of the VHF traffic, communication barrier and the risk of misunderstandings.
 Digital communications also have the opportunity to disseminate information as well as consolidate and process the information for better decision support. and should be effective, timely and consistent always making relevant information available for navigators.